axelor/n8n-nodes-axelor/README.md

 ## Limitations

 - **No Support for OneToMany Fields (v0.1.0)**: The integration currently does not support OneToMany relationships
-- **No Related Field Support**: Fields that reference related entities cannot be properly handled in the current version

 ## 🛠️ Best Practices